2019ChenGong/DPImageBench/README.md

 ### Todo

-- [ ] remove the unneccessary part for algorithms in models

 - [ ] n_split, unify the batchsize?

 - [-] I found that changing the generator of GS-WGAN into ours affects the performance a lot.
 [Testing]

-- [ ] Optimizing utils, torch_utils, dnnlib.

-- [ ] Change the conditional pretraining of GAN-based methods.
+- [x] Change the conditional pretraining of GAN-based methods.

 ## 2. Introduction